 When customers use PayPal as their preferred payment method, they have an option to raise any customer service or payment-related issues with PayPal directly.

-PayPal will send an email to MyDeal to notify us that a Dispute or Claim has been raised against the customer’s transaction and they are seeking assistance to obtain a resolution.
+When a customer chooses to escalate the issue to PayPal, PayPal will send a notification to MyDeal to let us know that a Dispute or a Claim has been raised against the customer’s transaction and they are seeking assistance to obtain a resolution.

 There are different reasons why Disputes and Claims can be raised, for example:

-In the cases of Order not Delivered / Received, to help MyDeal disagree with the claim raised, the Seller is required to provide one of the following documents, screenshots are not accepted by PayPal :
+In case a claim is raised as Item not received or Unauthorised Transaction, to help MyDeal resolve the claim, the Seller is required to provide one of the following documents, screenshots of the online tracking updates are not accepted by PayPal:

 - Proof of Dispatch

 At the very least, this documentation must include:

 - The online tracking code that can be used to confirm delivery

 A receipt issued by the carrier, signed by the recipient acknowledging delivery

 Please note: if MyDeal does not receive a response from the Seller within the stipulated time frame provided by MyDeal in the Seller Escalation email, PayPal will review the evidence submitted and decide the outcome in the Seller’s or the customer’s favour.